-Step Five: If convened by the Vice President for Instruction, the final.
+Step Five: If convened by the Vice President for Instruction, the

 Student Review Board will deliberate and recommend that the original administrative position should stand or that some modification or reversal take place.
 The Vice President for Instruction may choose to follow directly, modify, or disregard the Review Board's recommendation.

-The decision of the Vice President for Instruction is of the final decision.
-A copy of the decision will also be sent to the College President and the area Dean.
+The decision of the Vice President for Instruction is final.